lailaurence/Space-Fight/README.md

 # Space-Fight
-SpaceFight Game
+SpaceFight Game,
-A app which I want to publish it to App Store and Play Store
+an app which I want to publish it to App Store and Play Store